solana-labs/tour-de-sol/README.md

 ```

 ## Monitoring Your Validator
-* Run `solana-wallet get-slot` to track the progress of your validator as it catches up with the cluster after you first connect.
+* Run `solana get-slot` to track the progress of your validator as it catches up with the cluster after you first connect.
-* Use the `solana-wallet balance` command to monitor the earnings as your
+* Use the `solana balance` command to monitor the earnings as your
   validator is selected as leader and collects transaction fees
 * Run [rpc-check.sh](https://github.com/solana-labs/tour-de-sol/blob/master/rpc-check.sh) periodically